JID reminds us that the words “forever” and “classic” have similar meanings.

 “Raydar” is one of the greatest intro tracks ever assembled.

 JID raps over about four different beats in “Raydar.”
-He also toys with all kinds of rap styles, he makes some pretty solid football comparisons, he makes political statements, he throws a few punches, and he sounds electrocuted for like five seconds.
-He literally does everything in this intro.
+He experiments with various rap styles, drops solid football comparisons, makes political statements, throws a few punches, and even sounds electrocuted for a few seconds.
+He literally does it all in this intro.
 Holy s**t!

-How did rapping become so easy for JID?
-Like, he literally shifts aggression levels, flows, and rap styles fearlessly in this song.
-He also effortlessly drops lyrics that prove that he is on top of his game in various ways.
-Here’s the crazy thing: JID does all his work over a beat that is on some hypnotizing/free-mason-ass s**t.
-How Sway?
+How did rapping become so effortless for JID?
+In this track, he fearlessly switches up aggression levels, flows, and rap styles with ease.
+He effortlessly drops bars that prove he’s firmly on top of his game.
+What’s wild is that he does all this over a beat that feels hypnotic and almost mystical, like some secret society vibes.
+How, Sway?

-Even the Uncle Rukus-ass hook to this song caught my attention.
-I’m under this Ninja’s spell.
+Even the hook, with its Uncle Ruckus energy, grabbed my attention.
+Honestly, I’m completely under this Ninja’s spell.

 JID, 21 Savage, and Baby Tate put on an absolute show in “Surround Sound.”